j-torrez/Microservice-Deployment-with-Minikube/README.md

 ---

-## Steps to Deploy the Microservice
+## Instructions for Local and Cluster Deployment

 ### 1. Clone the Repository
 Clone this repository to your local machine: